Access Your Property Rights

 Courts require proof of financial contributions and intended ownership.
 Our friendly McKenzie team guide you on gathering mortgage payments, renovations, and household expenses documentation.

-We’re offering a FREE 30-minute consultation (office or video call) to discuss your family mediation case.
+We’re offering a FREE 30-minute consultation (office or video call) to discuss your rightful share.

 Locations: 3 offices + in-person/remote support at major UK family courts.